optinly/wordpress/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Nurture and engage with your visitors and convert them into customers with Optinly.
+Create popups and optin-in forms effortlessly to grow your subscribers, leads and conversions with Optinly.

 == Description ==
+[Optinly](https://www.optinly.com) is a goal-based WordPress popup plugin with over 10+ inbuilt marketing scenarios making the overall task easy for marketers.

 Wouldn’t it be nice to have a WordPress popup plugin that has ready to use marketing scenarios with 30+ goal-based WordPress popup templates - skipping apart all the build from scratch stuff and have everything you need right in front of you?
 And that’s what Optinly is all about - helping businesses & marketers capture leads, drive conversions and engage visitors by making use of the 10+ marketing growth scenarios that come with 30+ goal-based WordPress popup templates.

 It’s true that 70% of visitors visit your website and never come back.
 And businesses can’t afford to lose potential customers like that.
 In an effort to capture visitors & email id’s, marketers use WordPress popup plugins.

 But the thing is, most marketers find it difficult to create WordPress popups that suit a particular scenario.
 And they end up creating inappropriate popups.
 This could increase the annoyance factor and bounce rate on their website.
 And Optinly puts a stop to your worst nightmare.

-==World’s First Goal-Based WordPress Popup Plugin==
+==Goal-Based WordPress Popup Plugin==

-Optinly is the world’s first goal-based WordPress popup plugin with over 10+ inbuilt marketing scenarios making the overall task easy for marketers.
-Also, every marketing goal comes with a certain set of templates.
 We believe when there’s everything marketers want, right in front of them, like in Optinly, they could drive conversions and capture leads 5x times than normal.
 Below mentioned are Optinly’s inbuilt marketing goals

 * Build Audience
-* Reduce Cart Abandonment
 * Increase Cart Value
 * Promote Special Offers
 * Gamification Popups